 Ever since she was a piano student, it has been clear to Camille Sublet that she would not only concentrate on playing her instrument, but also on the organisational and promotional elements involved.

 In 2015 she founded the Hispano-Swiss Music Association with the cellist Eros Jaca and the assistance of the Spanish Embassy in Bern.
-The aim of this association is to promote cultural exchange between the Spanish-speaking countries and Switzerland.
-To this end, several concerts are organised every year.
-The emphasis is on innovative programming, including both traditional and rarely performed works.
-The organisation of interdisciplinary projects is an important component of the association's philosophy.
+The aim of this association was to promote cultural exchange between the Spanish-speaking countries and Switzerland.
+To this end, several concerts were organised every year.
+The emphasis was on innovative programming, including both traditional and rarely performed works.
+The organisation of interdisciplinary projects was an important component of the association's philosophy.

-Since 2019, she has worked as a production manager for various projects, including the organisation of a tour in Mexico for the Swiss trio Retro Disco.
-She is currently working on the new production of Georges Aperghis' Zeugen in a concert version, with performances scheduled in Switzerland, Germany and France.
+Since 2019, she has worked as a production manager for various projects, including the organisation of a tour in Mexico for the Swiss trio Retro Disco and the new production of Georges Aperghis' Zeugen in a concert version, with performances scheduled in Switzerland, Germany and France.

-In 2021 she completed a CAS in Business Administration.
-She is currently attending a CAS in communication at the Bern University of Applied Sciences.
+In 2021 she completed a CAS (Certificate of Advanced Studies) in Business Administration, in 2022 a CAS in communication at the Bern University of Applied Sciences.